 If you want another massage recliner that’s built to solve your bad back problems, this SUNCOO model is a solid option.

-Much like the Kahuna, this recliner features both heating and massage functions, except at a fraction of the cost.
+Much like the Kahuna, this model features both heating and massage functions, except at a fraction of the cost.

 This is a good massage recliner for those who don’t want to spend more on Kahuna’s extra features such as air massage, zero gravity function, and 3D body scanning.
 However, this doesn’t mean that the SUNCOO lacks, as you’ll see in our favorite features below.